acidv1p3r/minecraft-bat-file/README.md

 # minecraft-bat-file
-an optimized minecraft server start bat file created chat gpt helped with the java flags
+an optimized minecraft server start bat file created chat gpt helped with the java flags and some design choices